What is a research proposal?

 Expected outcomes

 Discuss the potential outcomes of your research and their significance.
-Explain how the expected results (your findings) may contribute to the existing body of knowledge (the research field) and highlight any practical implications.
+Explain how the expected results (your findings) may contribute to the current body of knowledge (the research field) and highlight any practical implications.

 Limitations and challenges